8e7an/dotvim/NOTES.md

 `gh` Move cursor up line for wrapped text.

-`ga` / :as Show details about the character under the cursor - eg. <“> 8220, Hex 201c, Oct 20034, Digr "6.
+`ga` / :as Show details about the character under the cursor - eg. <“> 8220, Hex 201c, Octal 20034

 `gi` Go to last place text was in insert mode.

 `gv` Go to last place text was in visual select mode.